 Severe Risks: SPC Outlooks

-This was a surprise day for me where I encountered some of the best structure I have ever seen.
-Scott Peake and I chased and both of us had very little confidence in the day.
-I kept thinking the whole way out “Why are you chasing today?”
+I had very low expectations for this day.
+I was pleasantly surprised with some of the best structure on a storm I have ever seen.
+Neither of us in the car had very much confidence in the day.
+I kept thinking “Why are you chasing today?” on the drive out.

 We approached our first storm of the day near Memphis, TX and watched as it pulsed.
 The updraft did not do an adequate job of sustaining.
 I took a look under the updraft and core near Estelline and found some pea sized hail.
 The storm appeared to have significantly weakened, so we headed west towards a storm coming out of Silverton.
 That storm also failed to sustained, and we gave up well before we got to Turkey and had turned around.

 Because of the river and road network, we didn’t find ourselves immediately on the storm.
 After some navigating, we were able to catch back up to it north of Childress.
 The storm seemed to have taken a right turn with a single updraft becoming dominant.
 We found hail as big as 2″.
 As we were measuring hail, a tornado was reported with the storm, but we were in the wrong spot to see a tornado.